Psalms For Life

 Praise YHWH!

-I love you, Lord, because you first loved me.
+I love you, Jesus, because you first loved me.
 Careless as I was, you poured out your life to rescue me from certain death.
 How can I possibly repay you for the love you’ve lavished on me?
 I can only fill your house with praise and offer my life in service to you, which is true freedom.
 Amen.

 In your free moments today, meditate on these words: